Vitamins: How it all started

 That sense of balance is the basis of our Xtend-Life philosophy.

 We look back at those who said that a body in harmony is a body that is healthy, but use cutting-edge technology and research to make that happen.

-Through our three main supplements – which we call our Core Wellness Activators – your body will have the right digestive health to take in essential nutrients, blood vessels that are well supported to deliver those nutrients and the synergistic mix of vitamins, minerals and other essential nutrients to fuel our body’s cells.
+Through our three main supplements – which we call our Core Wellness sets – your body will have the right digestive health to take in essential nutrients, blood vessels that are well supported to deliver those nutrients and the synergistic mix of vitamins, minerals and other essential nutrients to fuel our body’s cells.

 The idea of nutrients in the right amounts being the most beneficial is one that we embrace.

 Our supplements not only offer the right amounts of nutrients for optimum cell health, they also are delivered in such a way that we are able to make the most of them.

 - Josh Clark, Should Antibacterial Soap be Outlawed, http://health.howstuffworks.com/skin-care/cleansing/myths/antibacterial-soap-outlawed.htm